Celestopia/celestopia.github.io/_pages/about.md

   - /index.html
 ---

 I am Jianhai Shu, a junior undergraduate student at Weiyang College, Tsinghua University.
-I'm currently pursuing a double major in <span style="font-style:italic;">Mathematics and Physics</span> and <span style="font-style:italic;">Energy and Power Engineering</span>.
+I'm currently pursuing a double major in <span style="font-style:italic; color:rgba(224,128,128,1)">Mathematics and Physics</span> and <span style="font-style:italic; color:rgba(224,128,128,1)">Energy and Power Engineering</span>.

-I am keen on applied mathematics/statistics, and my research interests include AI for science, power system, complex networks, and time series analysis.
-I hope to leverage advanced mathematical insights and engineering background to bridge theory and application, aimed to develop interdisciplinary approaches to solve real-world problems.
+I am keen on applied mathematics/statistics, and my research interests include generative models, complex networks, and time series analysis.
+I hope to leverage advanced mathematical insights and engineering background to bridge theory and application, making innovatie solutions real-world problems.

-To explore more about me, see <a href="/cv/">my CV</a> or a detailed <a href="/posts/2024/blog-post-1/">self introduction.</a>.
+To explore more about me, see <a href="/cv/">my CV</a> or a detailed <a href="/posts/2024/blog-post-1/">About Me.</a>.